 What Causes a Blister on your Foot?

-The folks from drugs.com define blisters as "bubble of fluid under the skin" These fluid-filled pockets are created when the mix of warmth, friction and sweat irritate the surface of the skin.
+The folks from drugs.com define blisters as a "bubble of fluid under the skin" These fluid-filled pockets are created when the mix of warmth, friction, and sweat irritate the surface of the skin.
 Blisters typically form on the toes, soles, and heels of the feet.

-Here are three typical ways of how blisters form, all of which are easy fixes.
-Of course there are other variables that can cause blisters while running, but I have found that these three to be the main culprits.
+Considering this, here are three typical ways of how blisters form, all of which are easy fixes.
+Of course, there are other variables that can cause blisters while running, but I have found these three to be the main culprits.

 - Shoes that don't fit well